Program in Humanistic Studies

 3. Intercultural studies

-Students might illuminate their study of Western culture with comparative approaches to other areas of the world, for example, or study one or more regions through different methodologies.
+Students might illuminate their study of one culture with comparative approaches to other areas of the world, for example, or study one or more regions through different methodologies.
 In this pursuit, they might benefit from participating in global seminars or other opportunities for study abroad.

 4. Bridges between the humanities and the sciences